 Our Conclusion

-Installing solar panels is expensive, but Illinois residents have several available incentives to reduce costs.
-Renters can participate in Illinois Shines or ILSFA’s community solar programs, and homeowners may be eligible for SRECs or net metering credits.
+Installing solar panels is expensive, but Illinois residents can take advantage of several incentives to reduce costs.
+Renters can participate in Illinois Shines or ILSFA’s community solar programs, and homeowners may qualify for solar renewable energy certificates (SRECs), net-metering rates, or property tax exemptions.

 Get Estimates from Solar Experts in Your Area